 So, you can drive.
 While I’m sure its true you are perfectly capable of getting from A to B rubber side down with an unaltered monthly premium, unless you are one of the 22 or so drivers heading to Silverstone in a week’s time, there’s room for improvement.
 With all of the advancements in technology in modern cars, it has become more important (and difficult) than ever to make conscious, concerted efforts to maintain basic driving skills, much less performance skills.
 More…

 I know this isn’t the type of modding that is usually discussed on this site, but thought it was pretty funny.
 The guys at Mighty Car Mods put together a complete guide to making your car, truck, SUV safe in the case of a zombie apocalypse.
 They even go as far as to consult a zombie expert and discuss the proper weapons you should use.

 This seems like a great challenge for the Top Gear team to tackle.
-Buy a car and zombie proof it on a budget and then put each car through a set of tests to see just how zombie-proof their choice of vehicle and modifications are.
+Buy a car/loan a Vehicle and zombie proof it on a budget and then put each car through a set of tests to see just how zombie-proof their choice of vehicle and modifications are.
 C’mon BBC this would make for a hilarious episode!

 In the meantime watch the Mighty Car Mods ‘instructional’ video on zombie proofing below.

 With the Pro Solo in Lincoln, the first major event (locally) of the year, coming up soon, I thought it might be a good chance to talk about the SCCA Contingency Program.
 As some of you may or may not be aware contingencies are a chance to win awards by placing in certain positions in your class (1st is usually a good one) at National, Divisional and Pro Solo events.
 Contingencies usually require a participant to be using the company’s product and having required decal(s) placed on the car during the competition.